About Made in India :

 early afternoon and I then drove them to their hotels or

-Private Jet or Helicopter.
+sometimes back to their Private Jet or Helicopter.
 In the interim

 between 7 am and 4 pm I ate breakfast, drank lots of Coffee,